chellxchell/reeferees/README.md

   * `git add .`
   * `git commit -m "some message"`
   * `git push`
+* If you want to revert to the state of the code before we added the '9 times' thing, while you're in Documents/reeferees, type: `git reset --hard 0230b8baa7968b64f8ac74348096e87ac593e138`.
+While you are in this state, DO NOT CHANGE ANYTHING because it'll mess up the version control and won't save it.
+If you want to change anything, revert to the '9 times' state.
+If you are in the 'not 9 times' state and want to revert back to the '9 times' state, type `git pull`.
 ## Debugging notes
 * Port is Com 5
 * Order is brown-left, blue-right with the ProMini facing closest to you